 Since we get our Hape directly from the tribes, it's fresh.
 The strength and potency of each batch will vary slightly depending on the harvest season, the specific medicinal herb combinations, and the tribal region.
 Each collection of Hape is limited and unique.
 If you like a particular Hape, consider purchasing more than one, as we can only ensure the deliverability of specific varieties.

-Hapé Kawaranai is used for protection and opening of the heart.
-It is said because the heart is open and in a state of love and compassion when using this blend, it can protect its user from enemies.
-It is useful for inviting peace and tranquility and calming powerful emotions like anger or a broken heart.
-Kawarani helps us to connect with and process emotion, bringing us back to our tranquil center.
+Gifts - Hapé Kawaranai protects and opens the heart, creating a state of love and compassion that shields its user from enemies.
+It helps invite peace and tranquility and calm powerful emotions like anger or a broken heart.
+Kawarani helps us connect with and process emotion, returning us to our tranquil center.

 What is Hapé?

-In 1577 doctor and botanist Francisco Hernández de Boncalo introduced the herbal snuff in Europe and the elites of that time often took snuff as a headache treatment.
+In 1577 doctor and botanist Francisco Hernández de Boncalo introduced herbal snuff in Europe, and the elites of that time often took snuff as a headache treatment.
 During the 18th century, inhaling snuff became fashionable among the European aristocracy.

 Today, indigenous tribes in the Amazon basin continue to use hapé in all aspects of life, from formal rituals to social gatherings to simply tuning into nature and welcoming the healing power of sacred plant medicines.

 The ritual use of hapé was introduced to the West by traveling shamans through ayahuasca ceremonies and visitors who have spent time in the jungle with indigenous communities.
 Ritual hapé use is making its way around the world.